|SemEval 2019 will take place at NAACL 2019 in Minneapolis, MN June 6-7.|

 In order to allow both even ground comparison between systems and using hitherto untried resources, we will hold both an open and a closed track for submissions in the English and German settings.
 Closed track submissions will only be allowed to use the gold-standard UCCA annotation distributed for the task in the target language, and will be limited in their use of additional resources.
 Concretely, the additional data they will be allowed to use will only consist of that used by TUPA, which consists of automatic named entity annotations provided by spaCy1, and automatic POS tags and syntactic dependency relations provided by UDPipe.2 In addition, the closed track will allow the use of word embeddings provided by fastText3 for all languages.

-Systems in the open track, on the other hand, will be allowed to use any additional resource, such as UCCA annotation in other languages, dictionaries or datasets for other tasks, provided that they make sure not to use any additional gold standard annotation over the same text used in the UCCA corpora.
-3 In both tracks, we will require that submitted systems will not be trained on the development data.
+Systems in the open track, on the other hand, will be allowed to use any additional resource, such as UCCA annotation in other languages, dictionaries or datasets for other tasks, provided that they make sure not to use any additional gold standard annotation over the same text used in the UCCA corpora.4 In both tracks, we will require that submitted systems will not be trained on the development data.
 Development data can be used for tuning.
 Due to the absence of an established pilot study for French, we will only hold an open track for this setting.
 Training for French is allowed on the trial data (15 sentences).

 The four settings and two tracks result in a total of 7 competitions, where a team may participate in anywhere between 1 and 7 of them.
 We will encourage submissions in each track to use their systems to produce results in all settings.
 In addition, we will encourage closed-track submissions to also submit to the open track.

 To convert manually: